muzaparoff/lab-eks-pipeline/README.md

 # Lab EKS Pipeline

-This repository contains a fully automated solution for deploying an AWS environment with EKS, a Python front/back application deployed via Helm and ArgoCD, internal ALB with SSL termination (using a self-signed certificate), a private RDS database, GitHub Actions for CI/CD, and monitoring (Grafana/Prometheus).
+This repository contains a fully automated solution for deploying an AWS environment with EKS, a Python front/back application deployed via Helm and ArgoCD, internal ALB with SSL termination, a private RDS database, GitHub Actions for CI/CD, and monitoring.
 All resources are provisioned via Terraform in the `us-east-1` region.

 ## Repository Structure